Chillrend/equote/README.md

 # Bulog E-QUOTE

-An android app for submitting Request for Quotation at Bulog Indonesia.
+A portal android app to introduce user to bulog company

 This application is developed solely for education purpose.